DBrianKimmel/PyHouse/README.rst

 2015-04-22 UPDATE.
-I am tired of some people and companies releasing individula moduses of something to do with Home Automation.
+I am tired of some people and companies releasing individual modules of something to do with Home Automation.

 We do NOT need more "Islands of Automation".